Former WH staffer: Obama still Dem. Party leader

 "He'll (Obama) be back but if there was anyone who deserved a vacation, it was those two," says Alyssa Mastromonaco, referring to the now-former President and his wife, former first lady Michelle Obama.
 "He's living his best life."

 Currently the chief operating officer of Vice Media, Mastromonaco served as Obama's White House deputy chief of staff for operations from 2011 through 2014.
-However, her ties to the nation's 44th President go back much further, as she first worked from Obama during his days as an Illinois state senator.
+However, her ties to the nation's 44th President go back much further, as she first worked for Obama during his days as an Illinois state senator.

 "I think Barack Obama is probably still the leader of the Democratic Party, even though he is ... on hiatus right now." she told Erin Burnett on Friday.
 "Hopefully ... going into 2018 ... will be a moment where the Democratic Party's identity crisis is over."